 The rig control driver (aka scanner) supports the frequency allotment concept by extending the APPL keyword to be used on a per frequency base.
 Thus a connect to PORTCALL invokes frequency specific applications.
+Use the application name NODE to invoke the switch.
 Here is an example of a simple config:

 Emulating multiple callsigns